-Content Version
+Content Documents

-Salesforce Content (or Files) is the new way to store documents and attachments in an org.
-Normally there will be a Content Document that is the parent for any number of Content Version child records.
+Salesforce Content (also called Salesforce Files) is the new way to store documents and attachments in an org.
+Normally a Content Document will be the parent for any number of Content Version child records.
 The Content Version record holds the actual data.
-A Content Version record can only be created, not updated.
-If a Content Document exists, then you should create a new Content Version for that document.
-Otherwise, the Content Document will be created automatically when you create the new Content Version.
+There are lots of limitations working with Content Documents, but Snapshot takes care of most of these problems.
+Simply migrate Content Documents with Content Versions as children.
+But there are two issues to be aware of.